Tutorials Microsoft Azure Tutorial

 Introduction

-ASP.NET Core Web API Architecture — Complete Guide is essential for developers and architects building CloudVerse Enterprise Azure Platform — Toolliyo's 116-article Microsoft Azure master path covering App Service, AKS, Docker, ACR, CI/CD, Key Vault, monitoring, serverless, APIM, IaC, and enterprise cloud projects.
+ASP.NET Core Web API Architecture — Complete Guide is essential for developers and architects building CloudVerse Enterprise Azure Platform — Toolliyo's 116-article Microsoft Azure master path covering App Service, AKS, Docker, ACR, CI/CD, Key Vault, monitoring, serverless, APIM, IaC, and enterprise CloudVerse projects.
 Every article includes Azure architecture diagrams, AKS deployment flows, CI/CD pipelines, security patterns, and minimum 2 ultra-detailed enterprise cloud examples (banking APIs on AKS, e-commerce autoscale, multi-tenant SaaS, CI/CD blue-green, App Insights, serverless orders, Bicep IaC).

-In Indian IT and product companies (TCS, Infosys, Freshworks, HDFC, Microsoft partner teams), interviewers expect asp.net core web api architecture with real banking on AKS, e-commerce scale-out, SaaS multi-tenancy, CI/CD, and observability — not toy “hello cloud” demos.
+In Indian IT and product companies (TCS, Infosys, Freshworks, HDFC, Microsoft partner teams), interviewers expect asp.net core web api architecture with real banking on AKS, e-commerce scale-out, SaaS multi-tenancy, CI/CD, and observability — not toy hello-cloud demos.
 This article delivers two mandatory enterprise examples on API Gateway.

 After this article you will